sizhuo-zhang/gapbs/README.md

         $ make RISCV=1

 - Dowload the input graphs.
+This step requires about 275 GB of disk space and 64 GB of RAM.

         $ ln -s build/x86/convert convert
         $ make bench-graphs